FREE Shipping On All Orders

 March 18, 2025 Uncategorized

-Butcher and kraft are two common papers used in the food industry.
+Butcher and Kraft are two common papers used in the food industry.
 Brands that are looking for sustainable and sturdy packaging prefer this paper.
-Although both of them differ significantly their mechanical and chemical properties vary significantly.
+Although both of them differ significantly, their mechanical and chemical properties vary significantly.

 Chemical Differences

-In butcher paper, special treatment chemicals are applied such as sizing agents.
+In butcher paper, special treatment chemicals are applied, such as sizing agents.
 Apart from this, in some cases, butcher sheets can also be coated with wax or polyethylene coatings that increase the paper’s capability to resist moisture.

 On the other hand, kraft paper is generally used untreated without the application of sizing agents and coatings.
-However, if a brand demands, sizing agents can be applied to enhance the moisture resistance ability of the kraft paper sheets
+However, if a brand demands, sizing agents can be applied to enhance the moisture resistance ability of the kraft paper sheets.

 Mechanical Differences